jenna-jordan/git-novice-speedrun/episodes/7_pull-request.md

 :::::::::::::::::::::

-On GitHub, in your `planets` repo, click on the "Pull Requests" tab.
+On GitHub, in your `planets` repo, **click on the "Pull Requests" tab**.

-Then click "New pull request".
+Then **click "New pull request"**.
 Alternatively, GitHub will see your new branch with recent changes and will prompt you to "Compare & pull request".
 Click this button to also be taken to the new pull request page.

 Make sure that the "base" branch is `main` and the "compare" branch is `pythondev`.